Down with Love: Critical response

 Richard Corliss of Time admired Orlandi's costumes and Laws' design for their "giddily precise exaggeration" and wrote that the script "has a gentle heart to humanize its sharp sitcom wit," advising his readers to "stay for the movie's denouement: a two-minute speech that wraps up the plot like Christmas ribbons around a time bomb".
 But he found the film to be "miscast at the top" and "conflicted about its subject—it both derides and adores what it means to parody" and that director "Reed often uses a gong where chimes would do."
 Corliss concludes: "As you see, we too are conflicted about this film.
 We want to love it, but like a Rock Hudson rake, we keep finding fault in its allure.
 We want to hate it, but like Doris Day, we finally can't say no".

-Nathan Rabin wrote that Chicago critics by and large embraced Down With Love, noting: "It got two thumbs up from Ebert & Roeper and was No. 2 on the Top 10 list of Chicago Reader critic Jonathan Rosenbaum, who called it a "masterpiece" and wrote "If a more interesting and entertaining Hollywood movie than Down with Love has come along this year, I've missed it".
+In the years after its release, Nathan Rabin, Jonathan Rosenbaum, and Richard Brody have been among the critics and film theorists that have continued to write in praise of the film.
+Rabin wrote that Chicago critics by and large embraced Down With Love, noting: "It got two thumbs up from Ebert & Roeper and was No. 2 on Rosenbaum’s Top 10 list in the Chicago Reader."
+Rosenbaum called it a "masterpiece" and wrote, "If a more interesting and entertaining Hollywood movie than Down with Love has come along this year, I've missed it".

-In the years after its release, Rabin and Rosenbaum in an updated piece and Richard Brody at The New Yorker are among the critics and film theorists that have continued to write in praise of the film.

-Down with Love current holds a 60% approval rating at review aggregator website Rotten Tomatoes, based on reviews from 179 critics, with an average rating of 6.10/10.
+Down with Love holds a 60% approval rating at review aggregator website Rotten Tomatoes, based on reviews from 179 critics, with an average rating of 6.10/10.
 The site's consensus states: "Looks great, but Zellweger and McGregor have no chemistry together, and the self-satisfied, knowing tone grates".
-On Metacritic, the film has a score of 52 out of 100 based on 39 critics' reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 52 out of 100 based on 39 critics' reviews, indicating "mixed or average" reviews.

-In August 2018 the magazine Vanity Fair put Down With Love at Number 13 on their list of the top "25 Best Romantic Comedies of All Time".
-In June 2017 Chicago critic Jonathan Rosenbaum named Down With Love one of his "25 Favorite Films of the 21st Century (so far)".
+In August 2018, Vanity Fair put Down With Love at Number 13 on their list of the top "25 Best Romantic Comedies of All Time".
+In June 2017, Jonathan Rosenbaum named Down With Love one of his "25 Favorite Films of the 21st Century (so far)".
+In 2023, Beatrice Loayza of The New York Times wrote of the film’s cult following, saying "its meta-referential charms" have been embraced by a "younger generation…that better understands the role-playing nature of gender and romantic courtship…The film mocks, but it also transports with its eye-candy visuals and coy performances, reminding us that a suspension of reason is required to perform gender, to be sucked into a rom-com and, even, to fall in love."